 By John DePutter & Dave Milne, DePutter Publishing Ltd.

-In addition to the lower prices and profitability measures, there are bits of pieces of evidence in the supply data that hint at less expansion.
+In addition to the lower prices and profitability measures, there are bits of pieces of evidence in the supply data that hint at slowing expansion.

 For example, during the July through September quarter, U.S. feedlots placed 3.879 million heifers on feed, up 13% or 447,000 from what were placed during the same period a year earlier.
 In contrast, steer placements over the same period amounted to 6.93 million head, a much more modest increase of 1.6%.
 Given the numbers, it’s easy to see that heifers are accounting for a larger share of the overall increase in placements – a sign that producers are not holding back as many females for herd expansion.